algorandfoundation/docs/docs/features/transactions/index.md

 ## Payment Transaction

-A `PaymentTxn` sends Algos (the Algorand blockchain's native currency) from one account to another.
+A `PaymentTx` sends Algos (the Algorand blockchain's native currency) from one account to another.

 [_Payment Transaction Fields Reference_](../../reference/transactions.md#payment-transaction)